 Back Stage Assistant – Saturday

-Description: You will report to the stage manager and support the performing arts and cultural presentations in Polsky, Yardley and the Recital Halls.
+You will report to the stage manager and support the performing arts and cultural presentations in Polsky, Yardley and the Recital Halls.
 Duties include assisting performers with costume changes, setting up and clearing the stage, supervising youth, moving drums, assisting with unloading and loading vehicles and helping to ensure a smooth performance program.
+It will be helpful to attend the dress rehearsal for

 Performing Arts CD Desk – Saturday